 \begin{thm} Fix constants $T>0$ and $x_0\in (0,1)$ arbitrarily.
-We assume that $y\in L^2(0,T;H^1(0,1))\cap\HH(0,T;H^{-1}(0,1))$ satisfies \eqref{eq-1.2} with $p\in L^\infty(0,1),$ $f\in L^2(0,1)$ and $\rho\in H^1(0,T)$ satisfying $\rho(0)\ne0$.
-Then $J^\al y(x_0,\,\cdot\,)=J^\al y_x(x_0,\,\cdot\,)=0$ in $(0,T)$ implies $f\equiv0$ in $(0,1)$. \end{thm}
+We assume that $y\in \HH(0,T;H^1(0,1))$ satisfies \eqref{eq-1.2} with $p\in L^\infty(0,1),$ $f\in L^2(0,1)$ and $\rho\in H^1(0,T)$ satisfying $\rho(0)\ne0$.
+Then $J^\al y(x_0,\cdot\,)=(J^\al y)_x(x_0,\cdot\,)=0$ in $(0,T)$ implies $f\equiv0$ in $(0,1)$. \end{thm}

-Since $y(x_0,\,\cdot\,) \in L^2(0,T)$, we see that $y(x_0,\,\cdot\,)=0$ in $(0,T)$ if and only if $J^\al y(x_0,\,\cdot\,)=0$ in $(0,T)$.
+Since $y(x_0,\cdot\,) \in L^2(0,T)$, we see that $y(x_0,\cdot\,)=0$ in $(0,T)$ if and only if $J^\al y(x_0,\cdot\,)=0$ in $(0,T)$.

-With arbitrarily chosen point $x_0 \in (0,1)$, only two $t$-dependent functions $y(x_0,\,\cdot\,)$ and $J^\al y_x(x_0,\,\cdot\,)$ are used to determine $f$.
+With arbitrarily chosen point $x_0 \in (0,1)$, only two $t$-dependent functions $y(x_0,\cdot\,)$ and $(J^\al y)_x(x_0,\cdot\,)$ are available for determining $f$.
+In particular, we do not need the boundary values, which are required in most literature.
 This turns out to be novel compared with all existing results on inverse problems for time-fractional diffusion equations (see \cite{LLY19} and the references therein).